 Slam is limited in what it can express

 Like with other artistic traditions, Slam has features that may limit its use, in that it might only be able to convey a specific set of emotions.
-For example, there is the phenomena of “slam voice” that is well known among artists and their supporters, which is a uniform sound common to the pieces performed at slams.
-The inflection of this voice is used to provoke an audience, and tends to restrict topics addressed in Slam pieces to those that are largely political or sorrowful in nature.
+For example, there is the phenomenon of “slam voice” that is well known among artists and their supporters, which is a uniform sound common to the pieces performed at slams.
+The inflection of this voice is used to provoke an audience and tends to restrict topics addressed in Slam pieces to those that are largely political or sorrowful in nature.
 Slam voice is used with the intention of conveying anger or distress.
 Standard poetry, on the other hand, can be about anything it wants, and it can cover a range of emotions and experiences.

 Slam isn’t a unique art form